geomagpy/MARTAS/README.md

          listener 1883
          allow_anonymous true

-### 2.5 Enabling authentication
+#### 2.3.2 Enabling authentication

 Authentication and secure data communication are supported by MARTAS.
-In order to enable authentication and SSL encryption for accessing data streams from your acquisition machine please check mosqitto instructions like the following web page: https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04
+In order to enable authentication and SSL encryption for accessing data streams from your acquisition machine please check mosquitto instructions like the following web page: https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04

-For quickly enabling authentication you can also use the following instructions (without ssl encrytion of data transfer):
+For quickly enabling authentication you can also use the following instructions (without ssl encryption of data transfer):

     Adding user/password:
     ---------------------